 Each year the OZSW PhD Council hands out an award for ‘best supervisor’.
 The PhD council finds it important to point out what good supervising consists of and wants to honour someone who sets a positive example.
 Phd students can nominate their supervisor for this award, and the PhD council will select the winner on the basis of their arguments.
 The price consists of a trophy with the name of the winner on it and, of course, eternal fame.
-The award is handed out at the annual OZSW conference, taking place in December.
+The award is handed out at the annual OZSW conference, taking place in November or December.

 How to nominate your supervisor